edge-lab/edge-lab.github.io/index.md

 layout: default
 ---

-In UCSC EdgeLab, we study and build distributed data management systems.
+In UCSC EdgeLab, we study and build distributed data management\
+systems.
 We are interested in systems that span large geographic areas and infrastructures, including cloud and edge environments.

+We target applications in the edge and IoT domain such as smart spaces, autonomous cars, and mobile applications.

 ## EdgeLab Goal: WedgeDB